***LIMITED TO ONE PER CUSTOMER***

 dai-ichi / Lamp of Murmuur - Virgin Womb of Eternal Black Terror:

-White shell with gray ink and hand-numbered, double sided 4-panel sleeve in a crystal clear case.
+Translucent blue shell with white ink and hand-numbered, double sided 4-panel sleeve in a crystal clear case.
 Comes with a download code.
 Limited to 100 copies.

 Digital via folkvangrrecords.bandcamp.com